Systematic study of flow of protons and light clusters in intermediate-energy heavy-ion collisions with momentum-dependent potentials: Sensitivity of v1 and v2 of deuterons on the production mechanism: MST versus coalescence

 Figure \ref{fig:coalescence_v1y0ut0} shows - similar to Fig. \ref{fig:coalescence_v1ypt} - a comparison of $v_1(y_0)$ and $v_1(u_{t0})$, but with respect to the FOPI data \cite{FOPI:2011aa}.
 The results for the kinetic + MST mechanisms are the same as in Figs. \ref{Fig:FOPI15y0} and \ref{Fig:FOP15u0}, respectively.

-The upper plot of Fig. \ref{fig:coalescence_v2ypt} displays the comparison of $v_2(y)$ of deuterons produced by kinetic + MST mechanisms (solid lines) to the coalescence mechanism (dashed lines) for 20-30\% central Au+Au collisions at $E_{kin}=1.23$ A GeV for $1.0 < p_T < 1.5$ GeV/c.
-The lower plot of Fig. \ref{fig:coalescence_v2ypt} shows a similar comparison for $v_2(p_T)$ for rapidity interval $|y| < 0.05$.
+The upper plot of Fig. \ref{fig:coalescence_v2ypt} displays the comparison of $v_2(y)$ of deuterons produced by the kinetic + MST mechanism (solid lines) to the $v_2$ of deuterons produced by the coalescence mechanism (dashed lines) for 20-30\% central Au+Au collisions at $E_{kin}=1.23$ A GeV for $1.0 < p_T < 1.5$ GeV/c.
+The lower plot of Fig. \ref{fig:coalescence_v2ypt} shows the same comparison for $v_2(p_T)$ of nucleons measured in the rapidity interval $|y| < 0.05$.
 The both deuteron production scenarios are confronted with the HADES data \cite{HADES:2020lob}.
 The results for the kinetic + MST mechanisms are the same as in Figs. \ref{fig:HADESv2yclast} and \ref{fig:v2pt_HADES}, respectively.

 Figure \ref{fig:coalescence_v2y0ut0} shows - similar to Fig. \ref{fig:coalescence_v2ypt} - comparison of $v_2(y_0)$ and $v_2(u_{t0})$ but with respect to the FOPI data \cite{FOPI:2011aa} for Au+Au collisions at $E_{kin}=1.5$ A GeV for $u_{t0} >0.4$ and the impact parameter range $0.25<b_0<0.45$.
 The results for the kinetic + MST mechanisms are the same as in Figs. \ref{fig:FOPI15v2y0} and \ref{fig:Fopi_v2mid15}, respectively.